 A very mild, but not tasteless finish makes Del Cebador Sabor Intenso very drinkable yet giving you an option to ponder and contemplate the flavors of this mate.
 Again, there are almost no differences between both Del Cebadores — a pleasant green tea-like aftertaste leaves a slightly bitter and grassy feeling in the back of the tongue that doesn’t last too long after the sip.

-When it comes to the duration of drinking, Del Cebador Sabor Intenso maintains the high standard set by the classic version and boasts an impressive 30 refills, which is a very solid long duration.
+When it comes to the duration of drinking, Del Cebador Sabor Intenso maintains the high standard set by the classic version and boasts an impressive 30 refills, which is a very solid long durability.
 This mate proved to be exceptionally consistent, almost always landing exactly on that 30 refill mark without any significant deviation.
 Lavado was gradual and even surprised me with an unexpected nuttiness that was definitely not present in the taste before it became washed.

 The last thing you want while drinking mate is to constantly re-heat your water or add more ice to it.
 No matter if it's hot mate or cold tereré, use a vacuum bottle or a very popular in South America mate thermos with sprout.